 Virginia International Gateway (VIG) is a privately owned marine container terminal located along the Elizabeth River in Portsmouth, Virginia.
 Commissioned in July 2007, VIG is the largest privately-owned container terminal in the United States.
-In July 2010, the VPA and VIG entered into a 20-year lease agreement under which the VPA is now operating VIG.
+In July 2010, the Virginia Port Authority (VPA) and APM Terminals entered into a 20-year lease agreement.
+In 2014, Alinda Capital Partners purchased the terminal from APMT, renaming it Virginia International Gateway.
+Alinda and the VPA signed a 49-year lease in 2016, under which the VPA is now operating the terminal.

-VIG is the first of port’s functional automated container terminals.
-The facility is a U.S. Customs-designated port of entry, and the full range of customs functions is available to customers.
+VIG is the first of the port’s functional semi-automated container terminals.
+The facility is a U.S. Customs-designated port of entry, and the full range of Customs functions is available to customers.
 VIG sits on a total footprint of 576 acres.